digital-futures-academy/airport-challenge/ReadMe2.md

 - isPlaneInAirport returns true if the input plane is in listOfPlanes
 - isPlaneInAirport returns false if the input plane is not in listOfPlanes
 - isPlaneInAirport returns false if the input is not a plane
+- After a plane takes off it is no longer in listOfPlanes

 ============================================================================================================
 User Story 5